mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 Cost: 7 XP per rating (max rating 3)

-Your Lifeblood is increased by 1 per rating.
+Your Overflow is increased by 1 per rating.

 Restriction: Maximum rating is 3.